 Low light?
 Or good light but not for enough hours?
 Two words: grow lights.
 Because of their notorious hatred of being moved, in winter, instead of shifting my FLF to a brighter spot, I leave it be and use a Sansi grow light for mine (that link is for those in NZ), to supplement low light levels.
 If you're overseas, this Sansi 24 watt from Amazon is the same one I use in a floor lamp.

 You'll often see the advice to avoid direct sunlight for Fiddle Leaf Figs, however I find it's the strength of the sun that matters and they handle direct sun fine if it's not too intense.
-Mine get an hour or two of weaker early morning sun or late afternoon sun and are thriving.
-I just wouldn't go from low light to direct sun in a great rush.
+Mine get a couple of hours direct sun daily, either early morning sun or late afternoon sun and are thriving.
+I just wouldn't go from low light to direct sun in a great rush though.
 Instead let the plant have time to adjust slowly to big light changes or their leaf-dropping drama-queen tendencies can kick in.

 When should you repot a Fiddle Leaf Fig?

-I personally avoid repotting a Fiddle Leaf Fig unless it really needs it as they can be a little dramatic during recovery.
-For me, a sure sign to repot is when I have to water far too often.
+I personally avoid repotting a Fiddle Leaf Fig unless it REALLY needs it as they can be a little dramatic during recovery.
+FLF's are more prone to transplant shock than most.
+One of the only signs I'll take as a message to repot is when I have to water far too often.
 Normally caused by the substrate no longer holding water for long enough, or there's no longer enough substrate left to hold water!

 Whatever the reason to repot, try to disturb the roots as little as possible.
 I've also found a seaweed or nutrient bath before you repot works wonders to help reduce transplant stress.
 There are lots more tips in this free repotting guide: Don't repot without doing this first >